-Holding of breath to the desired length of time, rousing of the fire, manifestation of the Nada, freedom from diseases are the consequences of the purification of Nadis.
+Holding of breath for the desired length of time, rousing the fire, manifestation of the Nada, and freedom from diseases are the consequences of the purification of Nadis.

-When Nadis and Chakras are purified by the practice of Pranayama prescribed, Prana pierces opening the doors of Susumna and enters into it.
-When it enters the middle of Susumna, the fixation of mind is achieved that alone is the ecstatic state of mind.
+When Nadis and Chakras are purified by the practice of Pranayama prescribed, Prana pierces opening the doors of Susumna, and enters into it.
+When it enters the middle of Susumna, the fixation of the mind is achieved that alone is the ecstatic state of mind.

 Jalandhara Bandha should be performed at the end of inhalation (before starting retention) and Uddiyana Bandha should be performed at the end of retention but before the beginning of exhalation.

 When Mula Bandha and Jalandhara Bandha are performed together in Pachimottanasana (where Uddiyana Bandha also is assumed), Prana will go through Brahma Nadi (Susumna) suddenly.
 It brings the Apana upwards and Prana downwards from the throat.